 The false identification of the man at the piano as Philipp Karl Hartmann in Deutsch's 1913 book Franz Schubert.
 Sein Leben in Bildern.
 The name of Kupelwieser's dog was Drago.

 Franz von Hartmann's Testimony

 Deutsch took the information concerning the name of the man sitting at the piano from a passage in the first volume of Franz von Hartmann's "Familienchronik" (A-Wst, Jc 73234).
 But Deutsch – who in the preface of the first edition of the Dokumente claimed that "he had in all cases gone to the sources proper" – probably never consulted the original of Hartmann's chronicle, because he published only one sentence of Hartmann's entry and failed to include the subsequent important information concerning the mysterious "Welser v.
 Hartmann".
-Summarizing and commenting his original diary from 1826, in his "Familienchronik" Franz von Hartmann writes the following:
+Summarizing and commenting his original diary from 1826, in his Familienchronik, Franz von Hartmann wrote the following.

-The passage in Franz von Hartmann's "Familienchronik", dealing with his visits to the Burgtheater and to Franz von Schober's apartment on 13 December 1826 where he saw Kupelwieser's watercolor from 1821 (A-Wst, Jc 73234, vol. 1, 339-40)
+The passage in Franz von Hartmann's "Familienchronik" dealing with his visits to the Burgtheater and to Franz von Schober's apartment on 13 December 1826 where he saw Kupelwieser's watercolor from 1821 (A-Wst, Jc 73234, vol. 1, 339-40)